 ART: Step-by-Step Guide

-Every cycle of ART involves multiple steps, and each occurs at a specific time during a four to six-week period.
+Every cycle of ART involves multiple steps, and each occurs at a specific time during a two to six-week period.
 The following is an overview of the IVF procedure.
-The procedure begins in the month proceeding the actual ART cycle.
+The procedure begins in the month preceding the actual ART cycle.
 An IVF cycle typically includes the following steps or procedures:

 • Medications to grow multiple eggs